Qatar National Convention Centre in Doha, Qatar. Courtesy Burak Oruc / Baytur Construction (left).

-Thornton Tomasetti provided structural engineering design services through design development for the largest convention center in the Middle East.
-In addition to hosting conferences and exhibitions, the center will be a venue for music, art and cultural events.
-Located near the region’s elite universities and the research and technology institutions in Education City, the structure is positioned to become the new global hub of ideas and innovation.
+Thornton Tomasetti provided structural engineering services through design development, and tuned mass damper design for the largest convention center in the Middle East.
+In addition to hosting conferences and exhibitions, the center is a venue for music, art and cultural events.
+The LEED-certified facility operates on renewable energy sources, including photovoltaic panels, and its construction used reclaimed finish materials and locally-manufactured materials.

 The LEED Gold-certified convention center is a four-story building with a 250-meter by 115-meter footprint on top of a one-story 420-meter by 175-meter podium.
 It accommodates 10 conference and performance venues; a 2,300-seat, multilevel theater; three additional tiered auditoriums; a 40,000-square-meter exhibition space and pre-function exhibition foyers; banquet facilities for up to 10,000 people; 57 meeting rooms; and hospitality suites and lounges.

 The roof for the main auditorium is supported by two main 45-meter transfer trusses.
-The stage area is constructed using steel construction and precast hollow-core slabs, and is acoustically isolated from the rest of the building.
-The theatre itself is designed as a box within a box to isolate exterior interference.
-The main convention center features an immense floor-to-ceiling height of 35 meters and column-free spaces of 50 meters by 85 meters stacked on top of each other.
-The main auditorium is constructed with 14 radial frames sitting on two concentric concrete shells.
-Their complex geometries made standard form casting impossible.
-The Thornton Tomasetti team recommended short crete, a sprayed concrete alternative, that allowed the design to move forward and also resulted in cost savings for the client.
+The stage area was built of steel construction and precast hollow-core slabs, and is acoustically isolated from the rest of the building.
+The theatre was designed as a box-within-a-box to isolate exterior interference.
+The main convention center features an immense floor-to-ceiling height of 35 meters and column-free halls of 50 meters by 85 meters stacked on top of each other.
+The main auditorium was constructed with 14 radial frames sitting on two concentric concrete shells.
+Because their complex geometries made standard form casting impossible, our team recommended shotcrete, a sprayed concrete alternative that also resulted in cost savings for the client.

 Tuned Mass Dampers for Vibration Control